zakaf/creativity/README.md

 * <code>cd "directory with untarred content"</code> (remove quotation mark and replace it with actual name)
 * <code>sudo python setup.py install</code>

-For ease of use, create a command that will run creativity.py
+For ease of use, create a command, "creativity", that will run creativity.py
 * To make this command available to all users:

     <code>sudo ln -s $PWD/creativity.py /usr/local/bin/creativity</code>